 I was commissioned by Refinery29 to write about the experience and through their contacts I tried one last time to contact Instagram…

 I am so excited to say that as of yesterday the guidelines have been rewritten.
-The words ‘undesirable’ and ‘idealized’ in relation to people’s appearance no longer feature anywhere in their guidelines.
-A spokesperson from Instagram contacted me directly to let me know that although the wording was never intended to upset or damage the skin positivity community, they acknowledge that it was misleading.
+The words ‘undesirable’ and ‘idealised’ in relation to people’s appearance no longer feature anywhere in their guidelines.
+A spokesperson from Instagram said that although the wording was never intended to upset or damage the skin positivity community, they acknowledge that it was misleading.

 The guidelines now state: “We don’t allow ads that contain unexpected or unlikely results.
 Ad content must not imply or attempt to generate negative self-perception in order to promote diet, weight loss, or other health related products.”